 Charlestown is a somewhat small city located in the state of Indiana.
 With a population of 8,088 people and three constituent neighborhoods, Charlestown is the 92nd largest community in Indiana.

 Charlestown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Charlestown is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Charlestown who work in office and administrative support (16.99%), sales jobs (12.36%), and management occupations (7.17%).
+Overall, Charlestown is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Charlestown who work in office and administrative support (13.93%), sales jobs (12.01%), and healthcare (8.96%).

+Charlestown is a somewhat ethnically-diverse city.
 The people who call Charlestown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Charlestown residents report their race to be White, followed by Black or African-American.
 Charlestown also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.63% of the city’s residents.
+People of Hispanic or Latino origin account for 12.41% of the city’s residents.
 Important ancestries of people in Charlestown include Irish, English, French , and Italian.

 The most common language spoken in Charlestown is English.
 Other important languages spoken here include Spanish and German.